Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons

+\begin{proof} First, we claim that each of the three operators in Lemma \ref{lem:heresthecontent} in fact defines a bounded operator from $L^2(I_k)\to H^1(\mathbb{S}_L^1)$ for each $k$, with norm bounded by $C\|\gamma-\tilde\gamma\|_{\CS^1}$.
+Each of these operators is the direct sum of the corresponding operators from $L^2(I_k)$ to $H^1(I_j)$.
+The output of such an operator may not be in $H^1(\mathbb{S}_L^1)$ a priori, as it might not be continuous at the vertices.
+However, we claim that for any input in $L^2(I_k)$, the output is continuous at the vertices.
+Assuming this continuity, the $H^1(\mathbb{S}_L^1)$ norm of the output is the sum of the $H^1(I_j)$ norms of each piece, which is enough.

-And indeed, the continuity follows from Lemma \ref{lem:heresthecontent}.
+Indeed, the continuity follows from Lemma \ref{lem:heresthecontent}.
 Let $g(s)$ be any function in $L^2(I_k)$.
-The output is $\int_{I_k}K(s,s')g(s')\, ds'$, and its continuity is a real analysis exercise.
+The output is $\int_{I_k}K(s,s')g(s')\, \dr s'$, and its continuity is a real analysis exercise.
 Specifically, break this integral into a small ball around each endpoint and a large middle section.
 The middle integral is continuous since, by part 3 of Lemma \ref{lem:heresthecontent}, $K(s,s')$ is continuous for all values of $s'$ not at the endpoints.
-And since $K(s,s')$ is bounded from part 2 of the Lemma, the endpoint integrals are small, so an $\epsilon/3$ argument does the job.
+And since $K(s,s')$ is bounded by part 2 of the Lemma, the endpoint integrals are small, so a standard $\varepsilon/3$ argument completes the proof of continuity.

-It is now immediate that each of the three operators in fact is bounded from $L^2(L\mathbb S^1)\to H^1(L\mathbb S^1)$ with the same norm bounds (up to a factor of $n$), as their output is simply the sum of the outputs of the operators from $L^2(I_k)\to H^1(L\mathbb S^1)$.
+It is now immediate that each of the three operators in fact is bounded from $L^2(\mathbb{S}_L^1)\to H^1(\mathbb{S}_L^1)$ with the same norm bounds (up to a factor of $n$), as their output is simply the sum of the outputs of the operators from $L^2(I_k)\to H^1(\mathbb{S}_L^1)$.
 This proves the second statement in Lemma \ref{lem:differences}.

 For the first statement in Lemma \ref{lem:differences}, part 1 of Lemma \ref{lem:heresthecontent} shows that it is sufficient to prove that